scottopolis/gatsby-theme-publisher/README.md

 # gatsby-theme-publisher

 This is a theme for a headless WordPress site using Gatsby as a static front end.
+It has all the stuff I wanted for my personal site, so I wanted to put it all in one theme.

+I borrowed heavily from other themes, props to [Jeff at Northstack](https://github.com/northstack/gatsby-wordpress-twenty-nineteen), [Zac Gordon](https://github.com/zgordon/tabor-gatsby-theme), and the [Tailwind Starter Theme](https://github.com/talensjr/gatsby-theme-tailwindcss).

 Demo: [scottbolinger.com](https://scottbolinger.com)

-Note: This is still very experimental, don't use on a production site unless you're willing to deal with some bugs!
+*Note: This is still very experimental, don't use on a production site unless you're willing to deal with some bugs!*

 ### Features: